constellation-daq/Constellation/docs/application_development/functionality/data_reception.md

 # Receiving Data in C++

+This how-to guide describes the concepts of receiving data from other satellites.
+It is recommended to read through the [implementation tutorial](../tutorials/satellite_cxx.md) of satellites in C++ to get a good understanding of implementing a basic satellite.

 ```{seealso}
 For the basic concepts behind data transmission and processing in Constellation
 check the [chapter in the operator’s guide](../../operator_guide/concepts/data.md).